How do I search Discover (Basic / Advanced)?

 Advanced search

-• input more specific details such as author and title in the same search
+• combine search terms such as author and title in the same search

-• limit your search to scholarly (peer reviewed) journals, or specific format types such as books, eBooks images or maps
+• limit your search to Peer Reviewed journals, or specific format types such as books, eBooks, images or newspapers

 [Ask Us Home button]